skx/thyme/README.md

 ## Architecture of a Job

-This is where I suspect I'm going to be a little too Steve-specific, and might miss things.
-But in my experience the task of running a CI job can be broadly divided into three parts:
+In my experience the task of running a CI job can be broadly divided into three parts:

 * Tasks which are executed (on the host) before we begin.
   * For example cloning a remote `git` repository.